mcvm-launcher/mcvm/docs/Package.md

 - `conditions`: A list of condition sets to check.
 - `properties`: The changes to apply if the conditions are satisfied.
 - `properties.relations`: Package relations to include.
 These are appended to the other relations
+- `properties.notices`: A list of messages to display to the user.

 # The purpose of host ID instructions